Symphony No. 9 (Beethoven): Editions

 The first German edition was printed by B. Schott's Söhne (Mainz) in 1826.
 The Breitkopf & Härtel edition dating from 1864 has been used widely by orchestras.
 In 1997, Bärenreiter published an edition by Jonathan Del Mar.
 According to Del Mar, this edition corrects nearly 3,000 mistakes in the Breitkopf edition, some of which were "remarkable".
 David Levy, however, criticized this edition, saying that it could create "quite possibly false" traditions.
 Breitkopf also published a new edition by Peter Hauschild in 2005.

+Assessments and philhellenism

+Beethoven was a philhellene who sympathized with the Greek War of Independence and had already composed The Ruins of Athens as a philhellenic work.
+As a result, some scholars have argued that the Ninth Symphony reflects sympathy for the Greeks and also serves as a protest against Metternich's censorship.
+The Ninth Symphony's finale, in particular the hearing of the Turkish march, has been interpreted as a symbol of Ottoman oppression and the fugato as battle music depicting the fight against despotism and restoring Elysium to Greece.

+Beethoven also had contacts with Greeks in Vienna which might have influenced his Ninth Symphony.
+When he was producing and finishing the symphony, he was living in a Greek-owned house, alongside the two Greek owners as his housemates.

 Instrumentation

 The symphony is scored for the following orchestra.
 These are by far the largest forces needed for any Beethoven symphony; at the premiere, Beethoven augmented them further by assigning two players to each wind part.